yonaskolb/XcodeGen/README.md

 ```
 swift build
 ```
-This compiles a release build via the Swift Package Manager.
+This compiles a build via the Swift Package Manager.
 You can find the output in the build directory which by default is at `.build/debug/XcodeGen`.
 You can simply run it with:

 ```
 .build/debug/XcodeGen ..arguments